 How do I connect to the new system?

 To complete the connection to the new service, contact a local, City of Cape Coral licensed plumber.
 They will coordinate the connection process and explain the procedure.
-The City is providing a list of plumbers located in the area which is also located on the website under FAQ.
-The list is provided as a courtesy to customers and is not intended to be a complete list of or endorsement of plumbers in the area.

 Do existing water wells and septic tanks need to be removed?

 After connection to the City utility system, septic tanks will no longer be needed.
 They do not have to be removed but they must be collapsed and abandoned.
 This work can be performed by the plumber.
 Water wells can remain intact as an irrigation water supply.
 However, a home or business is required to connect to the City’s drinking water and sewer systems.

 Where can I view City codes and requirements pertaining to utilities connections and abandonment of the old system?